iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iuhealth.android.videovisits___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.iuhealth.android.videovisits 5 reviews"/>
 </p>

+> This is wonderful to be able to be in the comfort of my own home and not have to drag my sick self out and about<br> :date: __2021-05-12 21:28:41__

 > Very quick to see a doctor.
 Much easier than going to an office.
 Very satisfied.<br> :date: __2021-04-28 15:51:31__

 > Dr McCoin was very professional and knowledgeable and it was a good experience.
 Only waited 2 minutes for the visit.
 Highly recommend<br> :date: __2021-04-14 18:35:28__